NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/NewInteractionWidgetForTransformsMarkups/README.md

      If there are specific steps that you could not complete then you can describe them here, too. -->

 1. Created installer for a version of 3D Slicer containing the new widget.
 (See link in "Background and References" section).
 2. Created [PR](https://github.com/Slicer/Slicer/pull/7562) to integrate changes into 3D Slicer.
+3. Integrated into latest preview release!

 # Illustrations